 The present objective is to develop analytical methods and tools to quantify PV fleet output variability.
 Variability in time intervals ranging from a few seconds to a few minutes is of primary interest since control area reserves are dispatched over these time intervals.
-For example, regulation reserves might be dispatched by an ISO (Independent System Operator) every five seconds through a broadcast signal.
+For example, regulation reserves might be dispatched at an ISO every five seconds through a broadcast signal.
 Knowledge about PV fleet variability in five-second intervals could be used to determine the resources necessary to provide frequency regulation service in response to power fluctuations.

 Variability of a PV fleet is thus a measure of the magnitude of changes in its aggregate power output corresponding to the defined time interval and taken over a representative study period.
 Note that it is the change in output, rather than the output itself, that is desired.
 Also note that, for each time interval the change in output may vary in both magnitude and sign (positive and negative).
-A statistical metric is therefore employed in order to quantify variability: the standard deviation of the change in fleet power output $\sigma{\Delta r}^{fleet}$ (Hoff & Perez, 2010).
+A statistical metric is therefore employed in order to quantify variability: the standard deviation of the change in fleet power output.